surfsoft/ClipperRaceTracker/README.md

 This is an ESP8266 IoT controller connected to an AdaFruit NeoPixel 8x8 matrix.
 It uses the service above to display the current race position of a selected boat.

+# Race tracker data

+Now that the 18/18 race is over I've added vessel-1718.json.zip to the project.
+This is all the data collected from early on in leg 3 through to the end of the race, exported from MongoDB.